smbeiragh/sanam/README.md

 5. we should not bind on it, for example writing a selector like ‘.some-class .u-pullLeft’

 Sanam Style Convention suggests twelve different name spaces as following.
-You can adopt your own set of name spaces to fit your work, keeping in mind 1)each namespace should have a specefic nad simple to understand goal and 2)keep numbers of namespaces small as small possible
+You can adopt your own set of name spaces to fit your work, keeping in mind 1)each namespace should have a specific and simple to understand goal and 2)keep numbers of namespaces small as small possible

 ## Utility Classes (u-)
 Utility classes are simple classes with a specific small task.
-Common examples of this type of classes are floating, clearFix, text alignment classes. these classes are reusable and can be used anywhere and should not be bound onto or changed, they can be added anywhere and remove to do their small specific task without any side effect, they should not participate in other selectors, this is the meaning of not bounding onto them.
+Common examples of this type of classes are floating, clearFix, text alignment classes. these classes are reusable and can be used anywhere and should not be bound onto or changed, they can be added anywhere and remove to do their small specific task *without any side effect*, they should not participate in other selectors, this is the meaning of not bounding on to them.

 Utility classes name space is **u-**